dannymagnus/CI_MS3_MitsurukiFMS/README.md

 11. As a site owner; I want users to be able to submit appraisals which are to be stored in a separate worksheet in the google sheet.
 12. As a site owner, I want data entry to be validated, to guide the user on how to correctly format the input.

+### Instructions

+#### Overview

+The Mitsuruki FMS (Fleet Management System) is for the management of a collection of vehicles within the Mitsuruki car product engineering and testing team.
+It's purpose is to provide an easy way for drivers to provide vehicle assessments for the engineering team to review prior to investigation of any reported issues.
+This is to better develop our products before releasing them to market.

+#### Main Menu

+On the main menu, you will be provdided with 2 options.

+Operation: Input numeric value and press enter key.

+1: The vehicle menu - this contains all of the vehicles that are held for test by the engineering fleet.
+The purpose of this sub menu structure is for users to be able to interogate a particular registration for feature fitments (eg. heated seats), should that be required for a particular testing usecase.

+It is also for fleet owners to be able to add and remove vehicles from the database once they are de-fleeted or replaced.

+2: The appraisal menu option.
+This directs users to a submenu where users can submit results of a vehicle assesment and engineers can review them.

+#### Vehicle Menu

+Purpose: To allow users to search a vehicle by registration, add or remove a vehicle to or from the catalogue.

+Operation: Input numeric value and press enter key

+1: Search the vehicle by registration.

+Enter Vehicle Registration: Enter a valid registration (eg VE70EKU).
+Registration is not case sensitive but should be of the correct length and format.
+Validation exists to prompt for errors in length, but format needs to be the diligence of the user.

+2: Add vehicle: Enter details as prompted on screen

+- Enter Vehicle Registration: Enter a valid registration (eg VE70EKU).
+Registration is not case sensitive but should be of the correct length and format.
+Validation exists to prompt for errors in length, but format needs to be the diligence of the user.

+- Enter Model: Valid model types are Slicker, Slider, Trojan, ETronic.

+- Enter Colour: There are no pre-determined colour types.
+Please be mindful that the colour is correct as per the manufacturer datasheet (not included here) as this maybe a search function later in time.

+- Heated (y/n):  Enter using y or n only.
+This option is to indicate whether heated seats are fitted or not.

+- Massage (y/n): Enter using y or n only.
+This option is to indicate whether massage seats are fitted.
+For ETronic models this option is not available.

+- Confirmation of addition to database (y/n): Confirm whether to be upload to the fleet catalogue.
+Confirmation will be displayed if upload is successful.

+3: Remove vehicle: Enter details as prompted on screen.

+- Enter Vehicle Registration: Enter a valid registration (eg VE70EKU).
+Registration is not case sensitive but should be of the correct length and format.
+Validation exists to prompt for errors in length, but format needs to be the diligence of the user.

+- Vehicle catalogue will be searched.
+If such a registration exists, then a confirmation prompt will follow.

+-Confirmation (y/n): Confirmation to remove from catalogue.
+IMPORTANT!
+This action is detructive and cannot be reversed.
+Please be sure this is the desired action.

+4: Return to main menu: Returns user to main menu.
 ## Technical Design

 ### Flow Chart